 |Convert magnitude to decibels (dB)|

-This example shows an overview of commands for generating time-domain and frequency-domain response plots.
+This example shows an overview of generating time-domain and frequency-domain response plots.

 Generate and visualize time-response data such as step response and impulse response.

 - Time-Domain Characteristics on Response Plots